Local Democracy

 The big parties aspire to represent the whole nation, yet in practice, they are restricted to their fortresses and locked out of whole swathes of the country.

 May's local elections showed our voting system to be utterly broken.
 Next year, yet more councillors are going to be elected on tiny majorities, or simply returned unopposed.
 But while pressure is mounting on the party leaders, it's not yet enough to make them act.
-Northern Ireland has had proportional representation for local councils since 1973, Scotland joined them in 2007, now it's time England and Wales caught up.
+Northern Ireland has had proportional representation for local councils since 1973, Scotland joined them in 2007, now it's time England caught up.

 Sign Now >

-More information about Local Democracy
+More information about England’s Local Democracy

 Local democracy